maiko254/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home - Script to change working directory to the user's home directory.
 3-listfiles - Script to display directory contents in a long format.
 4-listmorefiles - Script to display current directory contents, including hidden files using long format.
+5-listfilesdigitonly - Script to display current directory contents in long format with user and group IDs displayed numerically.